 Georgina Covington (formerly Georgina Beach) has been surrounded by dogs all her life, growing up amid a pack of ten Old English Sheepdogs and one wiley Fox Terrier.
 Animal welfare is her enduring passion, and to date, her hair-raising adventures have encompassed everything from injured snakes and orphaned kangaroos to troubled horses and shy dingoes.

-A biologist, canine behaviourist, veterinary nurse and Certified Advanced Professional Dog Groomer, she has worked – literally – with all creatures great and small, in zoos, veterinary clinics and both wildlife and domestic animal welfare shelters.
+A biologist, canine behaviourist, vet nurse and Certified Master Groomer, she has worked – literally – with all creatures great and small, in zoos, veterinary clinics and both wildlife and domestic animal welfare shelters.

-Certified Advanced Professional Groomer (International Professional Groomers Inc)
+Internationally Certified Master Groomer (International Professional Groomers Inc)

 Certificate III in Pet Grooming ; Certificate III in Dog Behaviour & Training